lammps/lammps/doc/src/kspace_tild.rst

 The *tild set_rho0* keyword is used to set the TILD density which is calculated separately from any other density in LAMMPS.
-Each defined `gaussian` shape particle has a mass of 1, each defined `erfc` shape has a density of :math:`4/3 \pi r^3 \rho_{NP}`\ .
+Each defined `gaussian` shape The *tild set_rho0* keyword is used to set the TILD number density which is calculated separately from any other density in LAMMPS.
+Each defined `gaussian` shape particle contributes 1, while each defined `erfc` shape has a density of :math:`4/3 \pi r^3 \rho_{NP}`\ .
 Particles without any defined shape functions do not contribute to the overall density, even if they are included in a `cross-interaction`.
 Defining a *rho0* for a system without any shape functions (but with `cross-interaction` functions) will